TanyamonSiri/Data_Science_Projects/README.md

 *Feburary, 2023*

-Description: The Rule-based Chatbot was created using R to help users choose Thai food and play interactive rock-paper-scissors game.
+Description: The Rule-based Chatbot was created with `R` to assist users in choosing Thai food and playing an interactive rock-paper-scissors game.

 * [Mel Chatbot.r 🐻](https://replit.com/@TanyamonSirikan/Bootcamp07RHW0102)
 * Mel Chatbot Design Canvas